Statistics on children, youth and families in Massachusetts from the Annie E. Casey Foundation and the Massachusetts Budget and Policy Center

 Definition and Source

-Number – Number of children under 18 under 50% of the federal poverty level.
+Number – Number of people of all ages under 200% of the federal poverty level.

-Percent – Percent of children under 50% of the federal poverty level.
+Percent – Percent of people under 200% of the federal poverty level.

-These are estimates based on an annual survey, and they may be somewhat unreliable in counties with smaller populations due to smaller sample sizes.
-Estimates for counties with especially high margins of error have been suppressed.
+These are estimates based on a survey, and they may be highly unreliable for towns with small populations due to small sample sizes.

 When comparing estimates over time, researchers recommend comparing time periods that do not include overlapping years.

 The COVID-19 pandemic had a significant impact on data collection in 2020.
 The Census Bureau does not recommend comparing data from 2016-2020 to other years.